GoogleChrome/developer.chrome.com/site/en/docs/lighthouse/performance/estimated-input-latency/index.md

 {% Aside 'caution' %}
 The Estimated Input Latency audit isn't a complete measurement of input latency.
+It doesn't measure:
-It doesn't measure how long your app truly takes to respond to a user input;
+* How long your app truly takes to respond to a user input.
-nor does it does measure that your app's response to the user's input is visually complete.
+* That your app's response to the user's input is visually complete.
 {% endAside %}

 ## How to measure Estimated Input Latency manually